ibm-cloud-docs/Backup/configure-OracleDDB-backup.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Configuring Oracle DB backups
+# Configuring Oracle DB backups in the Cloud Backup portal
 {: #configureOracleBackup}

+Protect Oracle databases with {{site.data.keyword.backup_full}} by installing the Oracle plug-in and configuring backup jobs for database instances and parameter files.
+{: shortdesc}

 To protect data in Oracle&reg; databases, install the Oracle&reg; plug-in with the {{site.data.keyword.backup_full}} agent on the Oracle&reg; database server.
 Then, you can add and run backup jobs that specify which databases to back up, and where to save the backup data.
 The plug-in provides ARCHIVELOG-based, non-RMAN backups of whole online database instances.
 All nontemporary table spaces and instance parameter files are automatically backed up.
 Full and partial databases can be restored through normal user-managed Oracle recovery mechanisms.
 Database passwords are encrypted for enhanced security over script-based methods.
-{: shortdesc}

 The Oracle plug-in performs what the Oracle Corporation deems an “inconsistent” whole database backup that requires that the database is run in ARCHIVELOG mode.
 During a live backup, any changes to the database are written to archive logs.
 The database administrator must make sure that the database is in ARCHIVELOG mode.
 {: important}